The Sweet Hereafter (film): Music

-The Pied Piper references influenced the composer Mychael Danna's music, which uses a Persian ney flute along with old instruments such as recorders, crumhorns and lutes, creating "a pseudo-medieval score."
+The Pied Piper references influenced the composer Mychael Danna's music, which uses a Persian ney flute along with old instruments such as recorders, crumhorns and lutes, creating "a pseudo-medieval score" which was performed by the Toronto Consort, conducted by David Fallis.
 The score thus combined Danna's interests in old and exotic music.
 Egoyan stated medieval-style music was used to make the film feel timeless, evoking Brothers Grimm fairy tales and avoiding the feel of a TV movie.

 Polley's character, Nicole, is an aspiring singer before the accident, and is seen on stage performing Jane Siberry's "One More Colour."
 Danna and Polley cooperated to create Nicole's music, with Polley writing lyrics to Danna's original songs and Danna arranging the adaptations of "Courage" and "One More Colour".
 The songs were chosen because of their domestic popularity, reinforcing the local nature of Nicole's music.
 The Tragically Hip's original version of "Courage" also appears in the film.

 Release

 The film debuted at the Cannes Film Festival in May 1997, and went on to play at the Toronto International Film Festival, Telluride Film Festival, New York Film Festival and Valladolid International Film Festival.
-In Canada, the film was distributed by Alliance Communications.
-Following its screening at Cannes, Fine Line Features secured rights for the film for distribution in the United States, releasing it there on October 10, 1997.
+In Canada, the film was distributed by Alliance Communications on October 10, 1997.
+Following its screening at Cannes, Fine Line Features secured rights for the film for distribution in the United States, releasing it there on November 21, 1997.

 In Region 1, The Sweet Hereafter was released on DVD in May 1998.
 In Canada, the film had a Blu-ray release in June 2012, with special features, including interviews.

+In 2023, Telefilm Canada announced that the film was one of 23 titles that will be digitally restored under its new Canadian Cinema Reignited program to preserve classic Canadian films.